Deep2410/Mapping_Earthquakes/README.md

 ### Figure 2

-Major Earthquake Data from the Last Seven Days map
+Major Earthquake Data from the Last Seven Days Map

 ## Deliverable 3: Add an Additional Map